Abkhazia: Religion

 A majority of inhabitants of Abkhazia are Christian (Eastern Orthodox (see also: Abkhazian Orthodox Church) and Armenian Apostolic) while a significant minority are Sunni Muslim.
 The Abkhaz Native Religion has undergone a strong revival in recent decades.
 There is a very small number of adherents of Judaism, Jehovah's Witnesses and new religious movements.
 The Jehovah's Witnesses organisation has officially been banned since 1995, though the decree is not currently enforced.

-According to the constitutions of both Abkhazia and Georgia, the adherents of all religions have equal rights before the law.
+According to the constitution of Abkhazia, the adherents of all religions have equal rights before the law.

 According to a survey held in 2003, 60% of respondents identified themselves as Christian, 16% as Muslim, 8% as atheist or irreligious, 8% as adhering to the traditional Abkhazian religion or as Pagan, 2% as follower of other religions and 6% as undecided.

 Language

 Article 6 of the Constitution of Abkhazia states:

 The official language of the Republic of Abkhazia shall be the Abkhazian language.
 The Russian language, equally with the Abkhazian language, shall be recognized as a language of State and other institutions.
 The State shall guarantee the right to freely use the mother language for all the ethnic groups residing in Abkhazia.

-The languages spoken in Abkhazia are Abkhaz, Russian, Mingrelian, Svan, Armenian, and Greek.
+The languages spoken in Abkhazia are Abkhaz, Russian, the Kartvelian languages Mingrelian and Svan, Armenian, and Greek.
 The Autonomous Republic passed a law in 2007 defining the Abkhaz language as the only state language of Abkhazia.
 As such, Abkhaz is the required language for legislative and executive council debates (with translation from and to Russian) and at least half of the text of all magazines and newspapers must be in Abkhaz.

-Despite the official status of Abkhaz, the dominance of other languages within Abkhazia, especially Russian, is so great that experts as recently as 2004 called it an "endangered language".
+Despite the official status of Abkhaz, the dominance of other languages within Abkhazia, especially Russian, is so great that experts called it an "endangered language" in 2004.
 During the Soviet era, language instruction would begin in schools in Abkhaz, only to switch to Russian for the majority of required schooling.
 The government of the Republic is attempting to institute Abkhaz-only primary education but there has been limited success due to a lack of facilities and educational materials.
-Even in Georgian-speaking areas of the Republic, ending schooling in that language has resulted in teachers switching to Russian-language materials instead of Abkhaz-language teaching.
+The primary schools in Kartvelian-speaking areas switched from Georgian to Russian in 2016.